justiceadamsUNI/Klein-Compiler/Compiler/README.txt

--f or --kleinf:  This will build an executable file named kleinf that will determine if a file parses to the grammar of Klein.  'kleinf' will let the user know if the file parses as a valid Klein file, or will return an error. kleinf' takes in 1 command line argument, a .kln file location relative to the current file.
+-f or --kleinf:  This will build an executable file named kleinf that will determine if a file parses to the grammar of Klein.  'kleinf' will let the user know if the file parses as a valid Klein file, or will return an error. 'kleinf' takes in 1 command line argument, a .kln file location.

 -p or --kleinp: This will build an executable file named kleinp that will print the AST structure of a valid Klein program.  'kleinp' will let the user